nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a Mcdonalds company
+1. User requests to create a Mcdonalds client
-2. JeeqTracker creates and adds a company called McDonalds into JeeqTracker
+2. JeeqTracker creates and adds a client called McDonalds into JeeqTracker
 3. User requests to add Justin as a POC to Mcdonalds
 4. JeeqTracker adds Justin and his details into the Mcdonalds as the POC